Backup status and troubleshooting - x360Cloud

 Object backup status types

-Backup status can be displayed in one of three possible types:
+Backup status can be displayed in one of four possible types:

 • Failure: x360Cloud failed to back up this object version.
 It will be retried during the next scheduled backup attempt.